prebid/prebid.github.io/dev-docs/modules/optimeraRtdProvider.md

 `gulp build --modules=optimeraRtdProvider`...
 ```

-2) Use `setConfig` to instruct Prebid.js to initilize the optimera module, as specified below.
+2) Use `setConfig` to instruct Prebid.js to initialize the optimera module, as specified below.

 ## Configuration